Prince Henry, Duke of Gloucester: Second World War

-After the outbreak of World War II, the Duke of Gloucester, as Chief Liaison Officer to Lord Gort, spent almost the entire first year of the war in France.
-Besides boosting the troops' morale, he was useful as a first-hand witness of the situation; he reported to government officials and to the King, to whom he continually wrote detailed and objective accounts of what was happening.
-Always eager to get involved, the Duke often found himself in dangerous situations, but did not seem overly worried.
-"Motoring about is not nice as many villages are being bombed", he wrote to his wife in his usual straightforward and dismissive manner.
-The Duke's two narrowest escapes both came in May 1940.
+After the outbreak of World War II, Henry, serving as Chief Liaison Officer to Lord Gort, spent almost the entire first year of the conflict in France.
+In addition to boosting morale among the troops, he provided first‑hand assessments of the situation, sending detailed and objective reports to government officials and to the King.
+Although naturally cautious, he often found himself in dangerous situations and appeared largely untroubled by them.
+Writing to Alice, he remarked in his typically direct manner: "Motoring about is not nice as many villages are being bombed".
+His two narrowest escapes occurred in May 1940.

-Having known King Leopold III of Belgium from school days, the Duke wanted to meet him personally to offer support after rumours began circulating that Belgium would surrender to Germany.
-On 14 May, he and his brother-in-law, Lord William Scott, drove from Hotel Univers in Arras into Belgium to see the King of the Belgians at a secret location.
-That night, Hotel Univers was bombed, resulting in several deaths, including those staying in the rooms next to the Duke's.
-The Duke wrote to his brother that King Leopold was "very depressed".
-As the Duke and Lord William Scott drove back, they were caught up in heavy enemy bombing in Tournai, where their car caught fire.
-They managed to get out and dive into an alleyway, although not unscathed as the Duke needed medical attention for a profusely bleeding wound.
+Henry had known King Leopold III of Belgium since their school days and wished to offer personal support when rumours circulated that Belgium might surrender to Germany.
+On 14 May, he and his brother‑in‑law, Lord William Scott, drove from the Hotel Univers in Arras into Belgium to meet the King at a secret location.
+That night, the Hotel Univers was bombed, killing several people, including those in the rooms adjacent to Henry's.
+He wrote to his brother that Leopold was "very depressed".
+On the return journey, Henry and Scott were caught in heavy bombing in Tournai, where their car caught fire; they escaped into an alleyway, although Henry required medical attention for a profusely bleeding wound.